 - Improves joint problems: increased range of motion

-In a rehabilitation setting, taping after a manual manipulation session can help stabilize the area.
-This can allow for the muscles and ligaments nearby to heal while taking pressure off the areas that were manipulated during your rehabilitation session.
+In a rehabilitation setting, taping after a manual manipulation session helps to stabilize the area.
+This allows for the muscles and ligaments nearby to heal while taking pressure off the areas that were manipulated during your rehabilitation session.

-Taping may also help with alignment.
+- Alignment.
 Because the tape can be applied with different amounts of tension, it can pull on your muscles and gently guide them back into alignment.
-Having correct alignment can help decrease joint paint and soreness.
+Having correct alignment can help decrease joint pain and soreness.

-Kinesio taping might reduce pain in certain areas.
-If applied to the affected area, the tape may pull fluids from swelling away or reduce tension that is causing the pain.
+- Reduce pain in certain areas.
+If applied to the affected area, the tape may pull fluids from swelling away or reduce tension that is causing pain.